JurgenOnAzure/microsoft-azure-iot-developer-manage-iot-devices-azure-iot-central/README.md

 # iot-developer-iot-central-m2

-This .NET project shows you how to work with a device central device from code and includes device registration, device twins and direct methods.
+This .NET project shows you how to work with an IoT Central device from code and includes device registration, device twins and direct methods.